 MAY THESE 12 GRIEVANCES BE HEARD AND TAKEN TO HEART:

 With all due respect for the office to which you were just sworn in, we call upon you President Trump, on the first day of your administration to stop using inflammatory, condescending, oftentimes vulgar and shameful language.
-Your choice of words reflects a lack of knowledge, refinement, and contempt for decorum.
+Your words are often treasonous, they express a lack of knowledge, refinement, and contempt for decorum.
 Your attack dog style is repulsive and has reverberated negatively throughout our nation.
 You have taken our democratic discourse into the gutter, fueling sexism, bigotry, fear and hatred.

 And practicing of tweeting to communicate with the American people is repugnant and sophomoric.
 Your unhinged, mean-spirited example has metastasized throughout our country in ways regrettable and is making America hate again.
 Your disrespect for anyone who disagrees with you reflects a worrisome character flaw that makes us tremble.
 Your narcissism is textbook and has the world wondering if America has lost it mind.